Water tank: Design

 By design a water tank or container should do no harm to the water.
 Water is susceptible to a number of ambient negative influences, including bacteria, viruses, algae, changes in pH, accumulation of minerals, and accumulated gas.
 The contamination can come from a variety of origins including piping, tank construction materials, animal and bird feces, mineral and gas intrusion.
 A correctly designed water tank works to address and mitigate these negative effects.
 It is desirable that water tanks be cleaned annually to reduce delivery of algae, bacteria and viruses to people or animals.

 A safety based news article linked copper poisoning as originating from a plastic tank.
 The article indicated that rainwater was collected and stored in a plastic tank and that the tank did nothing to mitigate the low pH.
 The water was then brought into homes with copper piping, the copper was released by the high acid rainwater and caused poisoning in humans.
 Since the plastic tank is an inert container, it has no effect on the incoming water.
 Good practice would be to analyze any water source periodically and treat accordingly, in this case, the collected acid rain should be analyzed, and pH adjusted before being brought into a domestic water supply system.

 The release of copper due to acidic water may be monitored by a variety of technology, beginning with pH strips and going to more sophisticated pH monitors, indicate pH which when acidic or caustic, some with output communication capabilities.
 Most of the algae growth occurs at an optimum pH, between 8.2 - 8.7. pH level that is neutral or lower can help to reduce the growth of algae.
 Potential algaecide, shock product will help to clean swimming pools or water tanks from algae.
 In this process no need to use vacuum cleaner to remove algae.
 There is no causative link between the plastic tank and copper poisoning, a solution to the problem is to monitor stored rainwater with pH indicators and add appropriate treatment materials.

-Advances in Water Tank Inspection Technologies

-Recent advancements in water tank inspection and maintenance have significantly enhanced system safety and longevity.
-Key among these technologies are remotely operated vehicles (ROVs) and thermal imaging, which have become instrumental in early detection of potential issues.

-ROVs offer a non-intrusive means to inspect water tanks, allowing for detailed examination without direct human entry, thereby increasing operational safety and efficiency.
-Thermal imaging, on the other hand, is particularly effective in low-visibility and harsh environments, as it facilitates the identification of temperature anomalies that may indicate leaks, weaknesses, or other faults within the tank structure.
-This application of thermal imaging in structural health monitoring has been substantiated in recent studies,.
-Together, these technologies enable comprehensive diagnostics that surpass traditional inspection methods, ensuring water tanks meet the highest standards of reliability and regulatory compliance.